Timothy C. Hain, MD • Page last modified: February 28, 2022

 Specificity is another consideration.
 In this regard, some find that hearing is completely normal in as many as 11% of patients (Morrison and Sterkers, 1996).
 In our opinion, this percentage is high, but nevertheless certainly acoustic neuroma's can be found in persons with symmetrical hearing.

 Tinnitus is very common in acoustic neuroma, is usually unilateral and confined to the affected ear.
 Looking at things the other way, if you have tinnitus, it is very very unlikely that you have an acoustic neuroma, because these tumors are far rarer than other mechanisms of ear damage.

-Vertigo is more common with smaller tumors.
 Unsteadiness is much more prevalent than vertigo, and approximately 70 percent of patients with large tumors have this symptom.
-Cerebellar symptoms (i.e. poor coordination of the arms) are unusual.
+Cerebellar symptoms (i.e. poor coordination of the arm on the side of the tumor) are extremely unusual.

 Hyperventilation induced nystagmus is a little known physical sign that may be far more specific for acoustic neuroma.
 Evaluation of HVIN requires more sophisticated equipment than is available in most offices.
 It also requires the examiner to be familiar with this sign -- and it is somewhat obscure.